qmk/qmk_firmware/keyboards/skme/zeno/readme.md

 ![%KEYBOARD%](https://imgur.com/bO9qHCu.png)

-The following is the QMK Firmware for the Zeno 60% Ergo.
+The following is the QMK Firmware for the Zeno 60% Ergo - 8 Degree ergo 60 designed in Dubai, UAE.

 The PCB features:
 * QMK & VIA compatibility